The mood on Dutch Twitter

 Technical notes

-The Twitter data is being extracted from Twitter and stored using TCAT (Twitter Capture and Analysis Tool).
-The subsequent emotion recognition is achieved in the standard fashion, by interfacing with our remote API from PHP and analysing tweet by tweet.
+The Twitter data was extracted from Twitter and stored using TCAT (Twitter Capture and Analysis Tool).

 Copyright